Softorage/Softorage/content/software/caffe.md

 ---
 title: "Caffe"

-description: "A deep learning framework made with expression, speed, and modularity in mind"
+description: "Caffe is a deep learning framework made with expression, speed, and modularity in mind"

 status: ["Active"]